james-gould/PersonalBlog/all_collections/_posts/2025-15-03-NET-Aspire-Integration-Testing-Troubleshooting.md

 Right?
 No. Why else would I be writing this?

-If you're weird like me you avoid odd number .NET versions.
-I went from `.NET Core 2.2` to `.NET 6`, now `.NET 8`.
-I'll be upgrading to `.NET 10` when it comes out too.

-This blog post covers setting up integration testing with `.NET 8`.
-Things may work differently in `.NET 9` - ie something that you need to explicitly delare in `.NET 8` may be implicit in future versions.

 # Setting up correctly

 We'll be creating a new `.NET Aspire XUnit Project` from Visual Studio: